lake-wg/authz/draft-ietf-lake-authz.md

 Editor's note: I am not sure if this should be an appendix or an actual section in the main document.

-This appendix describes how the protocol can be used with the reverse message flow defined in {{Appendix A.2.2 of RFC9528}}, where the CoAP client is the Responder and the CoAP server is the initiator.
+This appendix describes how the protocol can be used with the EDHOC reverse message flow defined in {{Appendix A.2.2 of RFC9528}}, where the CoAP client is the Responder and the CoAP server is the initiator.

 ## U is the Initiator {#reverse-u-init}